buzzfeed/design/product-design-roles.md

 N/A

 *Senior Product Designer*
-Exemplifies the Design Leadership Principles, and serves as an example to everyone at BuzzFeed.
+Exemplifies the [Tech Leadership Principles](https://docs.google.com/document/d/1wJMgJRYtkKXx5XmKYuyT2t7_A3Rp77a2siDFeL4I4Nw/edit), and serves as an example to everyone on the Product Design team.
 Embodies the way we want to work, the ways in which we collaborate and strengthens our relationship with other disciplines and departments.
 Gives design management confidence in their ability to positively impact and operate effectively within any team or environment.

 *Staff Product Designer*
-Exemplifies the Design Leadership Principles, and serves as an example to everyone at BuzzFeed.
-Embodies the way we want to work, the ways in which we collaborate and strengthens our relationship with other disciplines and departments.
+Exemplifies the [Tech Leadership Principles](https://docs.google.com/document/d/1wJMgJRYtkKXx5XmKYuyT2t7_A3Rp77a2siDFeL4I4Nw/edit), and serves as an example to everyone in the **Tech department.** Embodies the way we want to work, the ways in which we collaborate and strengthens our relationship with other disciplines and departments.
 Gives design management confidence in their ability to positively impact and operate effectively within any team or environment. **Mentors their fellow designers to help them grow and embody our principles.**
 <br>

 ## <a id="product_design_manager"></a>Product Design Manager